EnigmaCurry/d.rymcg.tech/wireguard/README.md

 [linuxserver/docker-wireguard](https://github.com/linuxserver/docker-wireguard)
 container.

-This configuration starts a wireguard server in a container, and maps to the host port 51820.
+This configuration starts a wireguard server in a container, and maps to the host port 51820, and joins the `traefik-vpn` docker network.
 Client credentials are printed to the log, in the form of QR codes.
 Once the server is up, scan the code with your mobile client, and the VPN is automatically setup.

 There is an associated client configuration in [wireguard-client](../wireguard-client).